28 Things Not to Miss in San Francisco

 Locally Made Gifts

-If you're looking for goodies that are exclusively made in San Francisco, there are many local places to shop from.
-SFMade proudly works with other manufacturers that produce locally-made products, from clothing to coffee blends.
-At the Ferry Building Marketplace, you'll find goodies from local merchants, sourcing from our neighboring cities like Sausalito and Guerneville.
-Take home unique finds while supporting San Francisco small businesses.
+If you're looking for goodies that are exclusively made in San Francisco, there are many local places to shop.
+SFMade proudly works with local manufacturers who produce everything from clothing to coffee blends.
+At the Ferry Building Marketplace, you'll find goodies from our neighboring cities like Sausalito and Guerneville.
+Take home unique finds while supporting Bay Area small businesses.

 Meet the LGBTQ Community

 You'll want to be in town for annual events like SF Beer Week.
-You also won't need to go to the wine country to enjoy a glass of wine.
-San Francisco has a handful of local wineries, including the Winery Collective, TANK18, and The Press Club.
+And you don't need to go to wine country to enjoy exceptional California vintages.
+San Francisco has a handful of local wineries, including The Press Club.

-San Francisco is widely known for its popular brunch spots.
-Places like Mama's on Washington Square (1701 Stockton St.) has been serving their famous fluffy omelettes and homemade jams for over 50 years.
-The Cliff House (1090 Point Lobos Ave.) has a Sunday Champagne Brunch Buffet, a San Francisco tradition that is not to be missed.
+San Francisco is widely known for its popular brunch spots, like Mama's on Washington Square (1701 Stockton St.), which has been serving their famous fluffy omelettes and homemade jams for over 50 years.

 Take a nice boat ride around Stow Lake, where you'll be able to spot birds of different species and turtles along the way.
 Attractions like the San Francisco Zoo & Gardens and Aquarium of the Bay are perfect for families with kids who are eager to see and interact with wildlife.